Frequently Asked Questions About Patents

 When it comes to inventions, what does confidentiality mean?

-What is a provisional patent application or PPA?
+What are provisional patent applications or PPAs?

 What is USPTO entity status?